 If you work part-time, the lump sum will be 3 times your annual Pensionable Earnings (Final Pay) paid to you for your part-time work.

-When you die, your Survivors (which include your spouse, civil partner or a declared partner) may be entitled to receive benefits.
+When you die, your Survivors (which include your spouse, civil partner or a cohabiting partner) may be entitled to receive benefits.
 The benefits which may be payable will depend on:

 - whether you die as an active member, a Deferred member or as a Pensioner,